joinr/sporklisp/README.md

 What in the hell is sporklisp?
 =============================

-It's a lisp interpreter I wrote in VBA, with Excel via the ability to call user defined functions from excel.
+It's a lisp interpreter I wrote in VBA, with Excel interop via the ability to call user defined functions from excel.
 A lot of the concepts came from lisp wizards, particulalry the Structure and Interpretation of Computer Programs (SICP), Peter Norvig's excellent tutorials for LisPy and JScheme, and Christian Queinnec's Lisp in Small Pieces.